TMCApplications/spendology.io-docs/source/_partials/widgets/properties/InstantQuote/optional/heading_text.blade.md

 This will set the title that is displayed on the widget.

-> The configuration value must be a string only and not contain any <code>html</code> code.
+> The configuration value must be a string only and not contain any `html` code.